Pyth3rEx/PYT-Core/README.md

 ## Features

-- **Debugging Tools:** Enhanced logging capabilities for easier troubleshooting.
-- **Configuration Management:** Unified configuration handling for all dependent scripts.
-- **Utility Functions:** Commonly used helper functions and utilities that can streamline development.
-- **Event Handling:** Centralized event management to promote clean and efficient event usage.
+- **Master Debugging:** Master debugging function, allowing you to toggle all debug outputs of supported scripts
+- **Client & Server Ressource Checker:** Check if ressources are started on the client or on the server
+- **Table to string:** A universalised table to string function for these damn debugging nights
-- **Update Management:** Ease up the updating of supported scripts.
+- **Update Management:** TO COME: Ease up the updating of supported scripts.

 ## Dependencies